ggoupy/T2FSNN/README.md

 This framework uses an analytical expression for spike times, enabling GPU-based training of the SNN in a manner analogous to an ANN, **without requiring simulation over multiple time steps**.
 It is limited to a single SNN model with state-of-the-art performance, described in [1].
 The SNN model features TTFS coding, single-spike Rel-PSP neurons, non-overlapping spike time windows, and event-driven BP algorithm.

+**Note:** PyTorch is only used for low-level operations.
+All computations, including the forward pass and gradient calculations, are implemented manually for educational purposes.

 ## Getting started